neilchen1998/Slidr/README.md

 - Python (for gprof visualization)
 - Boost library (for benchmarking)
 - [fmt](https://github.com/fmtlib/fmt) 11.0 or better (will automatically install if not present)
+- [Catch2](https://github.com/catchorg/Catch2) 3.8 or better (will automatically install if not present)
+- [nanobench](https://github.com/martinus/nanobench.git) 4.3 or better (will automatically install if not present)

 ## How to Use